Benzene in soft drinks: 2008

 Coca-Cola announced that it would be phasing out sodium benzoate from many of its drinks, but not Fanta and Sprite.
-As of August 2012, Coca-Cola Zero and Barq's root beer still contains benzoate (added as potassium salt and sodium salt respectively).
+As of August 2012, Coca-Cola Zero and Barq's root beer still contained benzoate (added as potassium salt and sodium salt respectively).

 A Belgian study found that plastic packaging may play an important role in the formation of benzene in soft drinks.